 Marsh represented Tuvalu at the London Olympics Poetry Parnassus event in 2012; her work has been translated into Ukrainian and Spanish and has appeared in numerous forms live in schools, museums, parks, billboards, print and online literary journals.
 As Commonwealth Poet (2016), she composed and performed for the Queen at Westminster Abbey.
 She became New Zealand's Poet Laureate in 2017.

-Mophead: How Your Difference Makes a Difference is a finalist for the Elsie Locke Award for Non-Fiction in the New Zealand Book Awards for Children and Young Adults.
+Mophead: How Your Difference Makes a Difference won the Margaret Mahy Best Book Award at the 2020 New Zealand Book Awards for Children and Young Adults.

 Gavin Bishop (ONZM)